and the calm is deep where the quiet waters flow

 Wei Wuxian’s foot broke a twig in the silence—the boy jumped on his heels and shot an arrow his way, shouting, “Who’s there?”

 He avoided the blow easily enough; the boy had aimed in his general direction rather than directly at him, and the arrow pierced into the bark of an old pine tree harmlessly.
 However, Wei Wuxian stumbled out of his hiding spot, coughing around his mouthful of apple.

 “Is that how you greet everyone you meet?” he asked a little breezily.

 He expected the boy to reply in anger.
 Instead, his young face darkened with disgust as he said, “Oh, it’s you.”

 Wei Wuxian observed him curiously.
 “Have we met?”

 “What do you mean, have we met?” the boy snarled.
 “I wish I never had to meet you again.
 What are you even doing here?
 Do you think winning the hunt will place you back in the clan’s favor?
 You’re even more shameless than I thought, Mo Xuanyu.”

 This was too much animosity for them to be simple acquaintances.

-A no-name omega boy from a village far from any of the bigger clans, accepted as a disciple of Lanling.
+A no-name kunze boy from a village far from any of the bigger clans, accepted as a disciple of Lanling.
 It could only make sense under one light.
-Hadn’t Jin Guangshan made a point in the last months of Wei Wuxian’s life to gather as many of his bastard children as he could?
+Hadn’t Jin Guangshan taken one of his bastards under his wing, in the last years of Wei Wuxian’s life?

 Wei Wuxian felt nauseous again for entirely different reasons.